reverentOne/SwitchHack/README.md

 	- There are many other methods but this one is highly highly recommended.
 I used an LED light with bent wires before I got the jig which worked but was very annoying.
 	- For a list of alternate methods see <a href="https://gbatemp.net/threads/the-ultimate-list-of-mods-to-enter-rcm.502145/">here</a>)
 4. Hold down the <b>Volume Up</b> button and press the <b>Power</b> button
 	- If the screen stays black that means you are in, YAH!
-If the switch logo appears, something went wrong and you need to try again
+If the switch logo appears, something went wrong, and you need to try again
 5. Now you can take out the RCM jig and connect your Switch to your PC
-	- For other devices follow the instruction in the README.md file on their individual github pages)
+	- For other devices follow the instruction in the README.md file on their individual GitHub pages)
 6. Time to open up TegraRcmGUI on your PC
 7. Open the settings tab and select Install drivers (First time only)
 8. <details><summary>:camera: If your Switch is in RCM mode and connected correctly the red image should turn green and say RCM OK</summary>